 "Because of this, some issues have escalated," the report read.
-"In recent weeks, some of the most
+"In recent weeks, some of the most vulnerable pupils have been put at serious risk."

-Many staff have since "lost confidence" in the school leaders' capacity to safeguard pupils and were concerned that pupils "may slip through the
+Many staff have since "lost confidence" in the school leaders' capacity to safeguard pupils and were concerned that pupils "may slip through the net"